BVLC/caffe/examples/feature_extraction/readme.md

 Extracting Features
 ===================

-In this tutorial, we will extract features using a pre-trained model.
+In this tutorial, we will extract features using a pre-trained model with the included C++ utility.
-Follow instructions for [setting up caffe](installation.html) and for [getting](getting_pretrained_models.html) the pre-trained ImageNet model.
+Follow instructions for [installing Caffe](../../installation.html) and for [downloading the reference model](../../getting_pretrained_models.html) for ImageNet.
 If you need detailed information about the tools below, please consult their source code, in which additional documentation is usually provided.

 Select data to run on